SATURDAY, OCTOBER 3, 2020

 The Deep South Triathlon is a USAT sanctioned event and as such we will have USAT officials on course to enforce the rules and pass out penalties where necessary.
 Please review the USAT most common rule violations at:

-At packet pickup each participant will receive their race number, a race bib with their number, and a two bike stickers with their number.
+At packet pickup each participant will receive their race number, a race bib with their number, two bike stickers with their number, and a timing chip.

 Race Numbers are to be marked on your body in the required locations.
 Participants must have their race number marked on both of their upper right and left arm, as well as the side of their right and left calf.
 Participant’s race age (their age by December 31) or relay division (“R”) must be marked on the back of their left calf.
 Body marking will be made available to participants at transition on race morning.